robinlin99/Machine-Translation/README.md

 	return cosine
 ```

-The main section of the code are the **smv_train, predict, accuracy, f1score, and classify** functions.
+The main section of the code are the **svm_train, predict, accuracy, f1score, and classify** functions.

 ```
 def svm_train(clf):